Graduate Student Organizations and Support

 If you are seeking a different community or even additional communities, please know that CSU is home to over 475+ student organizations, ranging from academic/pre-professional to social and recreational.
 You can discover other organizationsthat may interest you onRamLink.

-We encourage students to use campus diversity resources and connect with our community.
-Colorado State University (CSU) is proud of its efforts to enhance, appreciate, and support diversity and multiculturalism as part of its mission as a land-grant institution of higher education.
-Visit the Office of Inclusive Excellence website for a selection of programs and services designed to support students in various ways and provide opportunities to participate in and contribute to the diverse campus environment.
+We encourage students to use campus resources and connect with our community.
+Colorado State University As a land-grant institution, graduate student access and success is central to our values.
+Visit the Office of Inclusive Excellence website for a selection of programs and services designed to support students in various ways.

 Resources